Dogelon Mars (ELON) Price Reaches $0.0000 on Top Exchanges

-Dogelon Mars (ELON) traded 1.4% lower against the dollar during the 1-day period ending at 15:00 PM E.T. on September 22nd.
-During the last week, Dogelon Mars has traded up 7.1% against the dollar.
-One Dogelon Mars token can now be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Dogelon Mars has a market cap of $73.75 million and $1.24 million worth of Dogelon Mars was traded on exchanges in the last day.
+Dogelon Mars (ELON) traded up 1.3% against the U.S. dollar during the one day period ending at 14:00 PM E.T. on September 23rd.
+Dogelon Mars has a total market cap of $74.61 million and approximately $1.45 million worth of Dogelon Mars was traded on exchanges in the last 24 hours.
+One Dogelon Mars token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, Dogelon Mars has traded 10.6% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.